Barney Wilson

 The Yellow Jackets lost to Gadsden and Saks but opened the season with a 19-0 shutout of rival Anniston on Oxford’s home turf then shut out Jacksonville 27-0 on the road.

 Oxford defeated Emma Sansom, Wellborn, Talladega, Alexandria and Albertville before edging Cobb Avenue and earning the mythical Calhoun County championship.
 In the win over Talladega, Wilson intercepted a pass at midfield and returned the pick for a touchdown.
-He said Oxford’s coaches had noticed when Talladega’s quarterback rolled out he tended to throw to the middle of the field.
-On this occasion, Wilson was waiting and the pass came right to him.

 When the county coaches met to name the 1968 all-county team, Wilson was one vote short of being a unanimous selection at center.
-He had earned a starting role at center in preseason practice as a junior.
+Wilson had earned a starting role at center in preseason practice as a junior.

 Wilson played professional baseball for four seasons.
 He retired after the 1976 season even though he had pitched to a 1.16 ERA over 31 innings.